-Thank you for choosing to use the Before and After School programs conveniently provided to you at Sandy Knoll Elementary School by Child Central Station, LLC.
+Thank you for choosing to use the Before and After School programs conveniently provided to you at Sandy Knoll Elementary School and Superior Hills Elementary School by Child Central Station, LLC.
 Please take time to review the following policies and procedures in regard to the program.
 If you have any questions, please contact the program director, Amy Ahola.
-She can be reached via email: firstname.lastname@example.org or via phone/text: 906 361 2275.
-Enrollment will take place during your child’s open house or by arrangement.
+She can be reached via email: firstname.lastname@example.org or via phone/text: 906 361 2275 (Sandy Knoll) 906 361 9016 (Superior Hills).
+Enrollment will take place during our "drive thru enrollment date" or by arrangement.
 In order to make enrollment easier, please make sure to complete and return any piece of colored paper from this packet.

 PROGRAM CURRICULUM AND ACTIVITIES